microsoft/WindowsAppSDK/specs/PushNotifications/ToastNotifications-spec.md

     auto result = co_await winrt::AppNotificationManager::Default().UpdateAsync(data, tag, group);
     if (result == winrt::AppNotificationProgressResult::AppNotificationNotFound)
     {
-        LOG_HR_MSG(E_NOT_SET, "Toast Progress Update Failed since the previous notification update is missing or has been cleared by the user!");
+        // Toast Progress Update Failed since the previous notification update is dismissed by the user!
+So account for this in your logic by stopping updates or starting a new Progress Update flow.
     }
 }
 ```